LostArtefacts/TRX/docs/trx/MIGRATING.md

    picks up the wrong item rather than failing - pass `item_num` straight through.

-6. **Update scripts that write to a catalog**
-   The catalogs, and every other enum, are read-only now.
+6. **Update scripts that write to a catalog or enum** The catalogs, and every other enum, are read-only now.
 Writing to one used to succeed and silently break every later lookup, the engine's own scripts included.
 Reading is unchanged, and a catalog answers to a name in any case:
    `trx.catalog.objects.wolf` and `trx.catalog.objects.WOLF` are the same
    constant.
-Upper case is the documented spelling.
+Upper case is the documented spelling. `pairs(trx.items.Status)` yields the constants alone; it used to hand back the writable table behind the enum.

 7. **Update scripts that use Lara's mesh tables** `trx.lara.mesh` and `trx.lara.extra_mesh` became declared enums, so their